 - This is chiefly found in Royal/Triumph/Adler typewriters on M9 switches.
 It bears superficial resemblance to the 12 mm mount, but 12 mm keycaps fall off, and typewriter keycaps do not fully fit onto 12 mm stems.

 - Used with 6 mm and 8 mm spherical and 7 mm cylindrical keycaps.
 These have a short (ca. 2.2 mm) keystem in M8 and M9 switches, and a taller (ca. 3.6 mm) keystem in German MX switches.
 This is referred to as “Cherry MX mount” even though it pre-dates Cherry MX.

-- This is similar to the 8 mm mount, but the overall width and depth are around 3.4 mm rather than the 4.0 mm of 8 mm mount.
+- This is similar to the 8 mm mount, but the overall width and depth are around 3.4 mm rather than the 4.0 mm of 8 mm mount, and the keystem is 0.1 mm shorter at 3.5 mm tall.
 This mount is used with not just Hirose Cherry MX, but Hirose Cherry M8 also.
 As a consequence of the smaller dimensions, US and German keycaps will fit on Hirose switches, but Hirose keycaps will not fit on US and German switches.
-Hirose M8 has the same 3.6 mm tall keystem as German MX.

 The following diagram shows a comparison between the stem heights of M8 and MX switches from the USA and Germany, Hirose Cherry (M8 and MX), and the “MX” mount found on M94A-18NI: